 Hardshell vs Softshell – Waterproof and Breathable Fabrics

-This is where the difference between hardshell and softshell jacket is.
+This is where the difference between hardshell and softshell jackets is.
 While a good hardshell provides total protection from wind and rain for a long time in nearly any weather, a softshell protects against rain only during brief showers.

 Types of hardshell jackets